 - HEAT OVEN TO 350

 - MAKE THE LEMON GLAZE

-- In a small bowl, combine the powdered sugar with the lemon zest, lemon extract and 1 tablespoon of cream.
-Combine with a spoon until all the lumps are gone, adding a 1/2 teaspoon of additional cream at a time if needed.
-You want a syrup-like consistency.
+- Combine the powdered sugar with the lemon zest, lemon extract and 1 tablespoon of cream in a small bowl until lumps are gone.
+If the mixture is too thick, add 1/2 tsp of additional cream at a time until syrup-like consistency.